Written by Angel Campa, Founder

 Lextract vs Claude (Anthropic)

-Anthropic's AI assistant known for long-context document analysis.
+A general-purpose AI assistant known for long-context document analysis.
 Can read full lease PDFs and answer detailed questions, but has no structured extraction schema, confidence scoring, or red flag detection.

 Overview